ARQz1947/Retail-Store-Data-Analysis/README.md

 - Electronics makes the most contribution to profits at 50.7%, half of the overall profit.
 The stationery profit share is at 42.7%, which leaves the home interior share at only 6.4%.
 - The business is launching fewer new products each year, with most falling in the bottom 50% of sales, except one in the electronics category.
 This reliance on mature products may reflect supply chain limits or a risk-averse strategy.
 While it stabilizes sales, it also underscores the need to boost innovation and marketing for new products to reap sales benefits in the years to come.
 - The portfolio is weighted toward Growth-stage products (30%), signaling expansion potential, while a sizable share is in Decline or Discontinued (38%), highlighting risk of product churn.
 Reactivated items (17%) show promise but the low Maturity share (2%) suggests limited long-term stability.
 Nearly 10% unclassified products indicate gaps in lifecycle visibility.
+- Many products sell strongly without discounts.
+However, the 20% discount consistently drives higher order volumes across categories.
+This suggests an optimal balance between boosting sales and maintaining profitability.
+- Deep discounts of 50% and more appear in each category.
+This signals weak demand or inventory issues, which raises the risk of margin erosion.
+-
 <p align="center">
     <img src="images/CategorySummary.png" style="margin-right: 10px; width:32%; height:8%;"/>
     <img src="images/SalesContri.png" style="margin-right: 10px; width:32%; height:50%;"/>